Bowles has idea who Jets’ QB will be _ but he’s not saying

 FLORHAM PARK, N.J.
+(AP) — Todd Bowles has a secret — and he’s not letting on at all.

+The only thing is, everyone has a pretty good idea what it is.

-(AP) — New York Jets coach Todd Bowles says he has a good idea who his starting quarterback will be this season, but won’t divulge who he’s leaning toward.
+The New York Jets coach won’t say who his starting quarterback will be this season, despite all signs appearing to point to rookie Sam Darnold.

-From all indications, rookie Sam Darnold will be under center when the Jets open the regular season at Detroit on Sept.
-10.

-The No. 3 overall draft pick has started New York’s past two preseason games and appears to be the front-runner in the competition that includes incumbent Josh McCown and Teddy Bridgewater.
+“I definitely won’t do it today,” Bowles said Sunday of an official announcement.
+“Sometime next week … maybe.”

 Most Read Sports Stories